Elizabeth Dean | Murder Is a Collector's Item

 Mr. and Mrs. North books have several features of the Van Dine tradition:

-The opening details the landscape around the tourist camp in the countryside.
+The opening (Chapters 1, 2, 3) details the landscape around the tourist camp in the countryside.
 We also get looks at the simple-but-interesting interior architectural layouts of some of the cabins.
 Architecture and landscape are prominent in much Golden Age mystery fiction.
 These architectural/landscape features in Murder Out of Turn are pleasing in themselves - but they wind up playing no role in the mystery plot.

-But after this, the killings start - and the murder mystery as a whole is not much good: grim and with killings that are too gruesome.
+Mystery Plot.
+But after this opening, the killings start - and the murder mystery as a whole is not much good: grim and with killings that are too gruesome.
 The puzzle plot has a few good features, but mainly early on in the book.
 The solution at the finale is not too creative.

 Murder Weapon.
-One of the mystery plot's better ideas is the identity of the murder weapon.
+One of the mystery plot's better ideas is the identity of the murder weapon used in the first killing.
 The weapon is missing, but is eventually found.
 SPOILERS.
-Its identity affects some earlier reasoning in unexpected ways (Chapters: last part of 4, 8, second half of 9).
+Its identity affects some earlier reasoning in unexpected ways (Chapters: last part of 4, first half of 8, second half of 9).

 Perhaps oddly, the discovery of the weapon is NOT linked to detective reasoning.
 It is an accidental by-product of a police search for something else.
 The identity of the weapon was indeed previously suggested by fair-play clues, that could have been used by the police (or the reader) to figure out what the weapon is.
 But the police fail to follow up on these clues.